 One of the most prominent topics of discourse in education on the national stage is also one of the most controversial: effective grading practices.
 In the spring of 2012, Des Moines Public Schools identified the development and utilization of district-wide effective grading practices as the next step for implementation for the Common Core Standards.

-District Task Force
+Original District Task Force

 A 25-person Grading and Reporting Task Force was organized in August 2012 for the purpose of developing district-wide guidelines and practices that would ensure effective and consistent implementation of both the grading and the reporting of students’ learning.
 The team consisted of teachers, administrators, and support personnel from across the district’s secondary schools.